Urban reliefs

 City of Zurich, Hochbaudepartement

-Not only terrain can be miniaturized, but also single constructions like buildings.
-Very early, such models were already used in the Ancient Greek and in the Roman Empire.
-They were used to study as well planned works as to illustrate existing buildings.
-For example, a model of a cathedral could be used as controlling instance for the stonemasons when repairing the building or altering it [1].
+Not only terrain can be miniaturized, but also single constructions like buildings can be represented.
+From time immemorial such models were used in Ancient Greece and Roman Empire.
+They were used both to study planned works and to illustrate existing buildings.
+For example, a model of a cathedral could be used to study the architecture of the building by stonemasons when repairing the building or altering it [1].

-For strategic purposes, several apart building models were not suitable, so the whole city and its surroundings has to be modelled.
+For strategic purposes, several separate building models were not suitable, so the whole city and its surroundings had to be modelled.
 Thus, the first terrain models were born.

-In contrast to many other terrain models, the buildings and the man-made environment are constitutive for these models.
-They are often used today for planning purposes.
-On a model, it is easy to depict the influence of a planned project to the existing environment.
+In contrast to many other terrain models, the buildings and other man-made environs are constitutive of these models.
+Today they are often used for planning purposes.
+On a model, it is easy to depict the influence of a planned project on the existing environment.
 When presenting projects to the public, a model is the most convenient instrument.

-Old city models have an eminent value for historic research.
-Unlike more or less unaffected landscape they underlie much faster changes during time.
-Sometimes, models depicting a historic period are made later on using old city maps as construction base.
+Old city models have significant value in historical research; unlike more or less unaffected landscape, they underlie much faster changes during a specific period of time.
+Sometimes, models depicting a historic period are made later, using old city maps as a construction base.

 Zurich at 1800